Lochnivar/ashverse/books/book-02-the-fire.md

 - Border raids and conflicts
 - **The transcontinental railroad that never gets built** - Native nations block or tax it to death
 - International relations (Europe, other nations watching North America)
-- The immortal bloodlines' increasing involvement or concern
+- The Fairfax and Meade families' increasing involvement or concern

 ## Themes Explored
 - Economic forces vs. legal structures